Skip to main content

 Common Questions

-A Cleerly CTA scan is a coronary CT angiogram analyzed by Cleerly's AI software, which quantifies and classifies coronary plaque.
+A Cleerly CTA scan is a coronary CT angiogram analyzed by Cleerlys AI software, which quantifies and classifies coronary plaque.
 It produces a detailed report showing plaque volume, composition (calcified versus soft), and percent stenosis at every artery segment.

 Cleerly is different from a calcium score because it sees soft plaque, not just calcified plaque.
 A calcium score uses a non-contrast CT and only flags hardened plaque.
 Cleerly uses a contrast CCTA plus AI to map every type of plaque, including the dangerous vulnerable kind.

 A Cleerly CTA typically costs $1,200 to $2,500 self-pay, depending on the imaging center and the AI analysis bundle.
 Some commercial insurance plans cover the underlying CCTA but not the Cleerly analysis.
-We help you navigate prior authorization and direct-pay options.
+We help you manage prior authorization and direct-pay options.

 The radiation dose of a Cleerly CTA is about 3 to 5 mSv, comparable to one year of background radiation.
 It is safe for a one-time or every-few-years scan in the right patient.
 We avoid annual repeats and are conservative in younger patients.